dbarzin/mercator/docker-compose/README.md

 docker-compose up -d
 ```

-# If USE_DEMO_DATA is disable, you need to create a first admin account with :
+# If USE_DEMO_DATA is disabled, you need to create a first admin account with :
 ```
 php artisan migrate:fresh --seed --force
 ```